bax-energy/terraform-provider-ohdear/README.md

 ## Contributing

+- To report issues or request features, please use the [Issues](https://github.com/bax-energy/terraform-provider-ohdear/issues) section.
+- Pull requests are always welcome!

 Detailed documentation for contributing to the Ohdear provider can be found [here](CONTRIBUTING.md).

-## Support

-This is a community-supported project.
-The Baxenergy Maintainer team triages issues and PRs every Monday and Friday.
-- To report issues or request features, please use the [Issues](https://github.com/your-repo/issues) section.
-- Pull requests are always welcome!

 ## License